rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 5. Gamma table for every color temperature to maintain the gamma calibrated values.
 6. TMAX table for every local dimming level to maintain the TMAX value

-- The capabilities of a specific platform with respect to TV picture configuration will be defined in a config file ([pq_capabilities.ini](https://github.com/rdkcentral/rdkv-halif-tvsettings/blob/main/config/pq_capabilities.ini) which decides supported formats, picture modes, dimming modes, dvModes, resolution etc.
+- The capabilities of a specific platform with respect to TV picture configuration are defined in capability config files ([pq_capabilities.json](https://github.com/rdkcentral/rdkv-halif-tvsettings/blob/main/config/pq_capabilities.json) and [pq_capabilities.ini](https://github.com/rdkcentral/rdkv-halif-tvsettings/blob/main/config/pq_capabilities.ini)) which decide supported formats, picture modes, dimming modes, dimming levels, backlight modes, DV modes, and resolutions.
 - Caller must initialize by calling `tvInit()` which must initialize the parameters in default picture property database.
 These parameters are decided by Soc vendor  based on platform capability.
 - On every bootup the default picture profile database will be copied to override picture profile database.